Melanoma

 At a glance

-• Melanoma looks like an irregularly shaped dark spot on your skin.
+• On light-colored skin, melanoma usually looks like an irregularly shaped dark spot.

-• It is often detected in time, but it can be fatal if left untreated.
+• Melanoma is often detected in time, but it can be fatal if left untreated.

-• In Germany, statutory health insurers pay for skin cancer screening every two years in people aged 35 and over.
+• In Germany, statutory health insurers cover the costs of skin cancer screening every two years in people aged 35 and over.

-• If doctors think you have melanoma or if you are diagnosed with melanoma, the affected tissue is surgically removed.
+• If doctors think you might have melanoma or if you're diagnosed with melanoma, the affected tissue is surgically removed.

 Introduction

-Photo of an older woman and doctor checking for skin abnormalities
+Photo of an older woman and doctor checking for unusual areas of skin

-We all have moles or other small lumps and bumps that are a different color to the rest of our skin.
+We all have moles, birthmarks or other small lumps and bumps that are a different color to the rest of our skin.
 This is perfectly normal and usually nothing to worry about.
 It is only rarely skin cancer.

-It is usually removed surgically.
-If melanoma is already at a more advanced stage, other treatments such as medication or radiation may be needed.
+Melanoma is usually removed surgically.
+If it's already at a more advanced stage, other treatments may be needed – such as medication or radiation.

 Symptoms

-A typical melanoma looks like an irregularly shaped mole.
+On light skin, melanoma mainly develops on areas that are regularly exposed to sunlight – such as your arms, legs, back, chest or head.
+It typically looks like an irregularly shaped mole or birthmark.
 It is usually dark reddish-brown or black in color, and the color is patchy.
-The size, shape and color can change over time.
+The color, size and shape can change over time.

 Learn more